 Projected Cash Flows - Based on the above assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees both at the beginning of the year as well as at the end of the year.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate.
+Contributions of the System are projected to be at the minimum amounts required by the Plan of Adjustment through 2023, followed by actuarially determined contributions beginning in 2024.
+While no funding policy has been adopted by the City of Detroit, Michigan the projection of cash flows assumes full funding of contributions such that the plan's net position will be sufficient to make all benefit payments.
+The System believes that the funding practice adopted by the City will be consistent with the underlying objective used in the projection to develop the single discount rate.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of geometric real rates of return as of June 30, 2015 for each major asset class included in the pension plan's target asset allocation, as disclosed in the investment note, are summarized in the following table:
+Best estimates of geometric real rates of return as of June 30, 2016 for each major asset class included in the pension plan's target asset allocation, as disclosed in the investment note, are summarized in the following table:

-Long-term

-Expected Real

-Asset Class Rate of Return
+Asset Class Long-term Expected Real Rate of Return

-U.S. equity 5.42%
+U.S. equity 5.27%

-Non U.S. equity 5.62%
+Non U.S. equity 5.47

-Global low volatility 5.62%
+Global low volatility 5.47

-Private equity 8.26%
+Private equity 8.11

-U.S. core fixed income 2.25%
+U.S. core fixed-income 2.15

-U.S. TIPA 2.34%
+U.S. TIPs 2.25

-U.S. high yield 4.59%
+U.S. high yield 4.69

-Convertibles 4.89%
+Convertibles 4.79

-Opportunistic debt 5.08%
+Opportunistic debt 5.03

-Cash 0.39%
+Cash 0.39

-Private real estate 4.98%
+Private real estate 4.98

-Global REITs 4.45%
+Global REITs 4.35

-MLPs 8.65%
+MLPs 8.30

-Hedge funds 4.74%
+Hedge funds 4.69

-Note 6 - Net Pension Liability of the City for Component II (Legacy Plan) (Continued)
+Note 7 - Net Pension Liability of the City for Component II (Legacy Plan) (Continued)

-Sensitivity of the Net Pension Liability to Changes in the Discount Rate - The following presents the net pension liability of the System, calculated using the discount rate of 7.47 percent, as well as what the System's net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower (6.47 percent) or 1 percentage point higher (8.47 percent) than the current rate:
+Sensitivity of the Net Pension Liability to Changes in the Discount Rate - The following presents the net pension liability of the City, calculated using the discount rate of 7.15 percent, as well as what the City's net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower (6.15 percent) or 1 percentage point higher (8.15 percent) than the current rate:

+Current

-1% Decrease rrent Discount 1% Increase
+1% Decrease Discount Rate 1% Increase

-(6.47%) Rate (7.47%) (8.47%)
+(6.15%) (7.15%) (8.15%)

-Net pension liability of the City \$ 870,962,204 \$ 494,745,830 \$ 178,917,674
+Net pension liability of the City \$1,262,658,184 \$ 859,215,396 \$ 521,560,546

-Note 7 - Net Pension Liability of the City for Component I (Hybrid Plan)
+Note 8 - Net Pension Liability of the City for Component I (Hybrid Plan)

-The net pension liability of the System has been measured as of June 30, 2015 based on benefits in force as of that date and is comprised of the following:
+The net pension liability of the City has been measured as of June 30, 2016 based on benefits in force as of that date and is comprised of the following:

-Total pension liability \$ 24,736,154
+Total pension liability \$ 49,799,331

-Plan fiduciary net position 21,327,464
+Plan fiduciary net position 42,283,763

-System's net pension liability \$ 3,408,690
+City's net pension liability

-Plan fiduciary net position as a percentage of the total pension liability 86.2 %
+Plan fiduciary net position as a percentage of the total pension liability 84.9 %